 We won’t be covering this in detail, but if you happen to have a phone with root access and an unlocked bootloader, you can take advantage of these features to completely change the power of your phone.
 Overclocking is the process of raising the clock speed of your processor, in order to gain some extra performance from your CPU.
 It’s typically referred to in the PC enthusiast market, but rooted Android devices have long had the power to boost their processor speed as well.
 Some custom roms allow for overclocking, while third-party apps also exist on the Play Store to increase your speed.

 If none of these words made sense to you, it’s probably best to leave this option alone.
-Frankly, we don’t recommend overclocking your phone unless you absolutely think it’ll make a large difference in your everyday usage.
+Frankly, we don’t recommend overclocking your phone unless you absolutely think it’ll make a massive difference in your everyday usage.
 Overclocking doesn’t add a ton of increased speed to your processor, and what you make up in speed, you lose in battery efficiency (not to mention, you’re likely to feel your device get pretty warm).
 If you’re interested in learning about overclocking on Android, you can find a 2015 guide from XDA Developers on that here, and our guide to rooting Android devices here.

 Factory Resetting Your Phone

 As with most troubleshooting guides, the best way to fix any software problems with your phone is a complete factory data reset.
-We understand this is typically preserved as a last resort—while it is one of the most effective troubleshooting routes, it also comes with the annoyances of having to fully backup and restore your devices, spending time reinstalling applications, music, photos, and everything else you keep on your device.
+We understand this is typically preserved as a last resort—while it is one of the most effective troubleshooting routes, it also comes with the annoyances of having to fully backup and restore your devices, spend time reinstalling applications, music, photos, and everything else you keep on your device.
 If the above tips aren’t helping, and your phone has become completely unusable, your best bet is moving forward with a full factory reset.

 Start by backing your phone’s settings, apps, photos, and everything else up to the cloud, using the service of your choice.
 Google has their own backup service built into Google Drive, but there are a ton of other cloud services to choose from, including Samsung Cloud, Helium, and CM Backup.
 For photos, we recommend using Google’s Photos backup service—it’s one of our favorite photos apps out there—and for SMS and call logs, check out SMS Backup and Restore on the Play Store.
 If you’re using Nova, you can even backup your home screen layout.
 All of these are great choices, and they’ll make sure your phone is ready to be restored once we’ve completed the data reset.